Alluxio/alluxio/docs/en/compute/AWS-EMR.md

 Generic client-side properties can also be edited via the bootstrap script as mentioned above.
 This is mostly for the native client (CLI).
-Property changes for a specific service like Presto/Hive should be done in the respective configuration file i.e. `core-site.xml`, `hive.catalog` via the EMR JSON entry-point.
+Property changes for a specific service like Presto/Hive should be done in the respective section of the EMR JSON configuration file i.e. `core-site.xml` or `hive.catalog`.